gfarrell/gtf.io/content/musings/deus-ex-techna/index.md

 action has been extremely high because we have left it so late.

-Our dislike of inducing present-pain through behavioural change, which is hard, results in a desparate search to find a solution _extra nos_.
+Our dislike of inducing present-pain through behavioural change, which is hard, coupled with the fact that these crises often have complex causes and solutions which induces a great deal of uncertainty, results in a desparate search to find a solution _extra nos_.
 In the past, this might have entailed an entreaty (or a surrender) to divine or supernatural forces.
 Modern societies have killed the Gods, and replaced them with a pantheon of _Techne_, most often technologies that few understand{{< footnote >}}Therefore making them very appropriate replacements for the Gods, since, as Arthur C. Clarke